-- 104. Plaintiff incorporates all prior paragraphs of this Complaint. - 105.
+- 106. Plaintiff incorporates all prior paragraphs of this Complaint. - 107.
 AB 2273 violates the Commerce Clause under Pike v.
-Bruce Church, Inc., 397 U.S. 137 (1970), and its progeny because the law seeks to impose an unreasonable and undue burden on interstate commerce that is clearly excessive in relation to any local benefit conferred on the State of California and is likely to subject businesses to inconsistent state regulations. - 106.
+Bruce Church, Inc., 397 U.S. 137 (1970), and its progeny because the law seeks to impose an unreasonable and undue burden on interstate commerce that is clearly excessive in relation to any local benefit conferred on the State of California and is likely to subject businesses to inconsistent state regulations. - 108.
 AB 2273 burdens interstate commerce by deterring online service providers from offering services available across state lines, or else limiting the types of services available within and across the United States.
-This is because the Internet is accessible globally, and whether a covered business wishes to avoid California's regulations or comply with them, doing so inherently requires Internet services to degrade or withdraw their services for all users in all states. - 107.
+This is because the Internet is accessible globally, and whether a covered business wishes to avoid California's regulations or comply with them, doing so inherently requires Internet services to degrade or withdraw their services for all users in all states. - 109.
 AB 2273 also burdens interstate commerce by forcing online service providers to comply with an inconsistent patchwork of state rules.
-For example, AB 2273 will in practice require covered businesses to adopt age-verification tools that might violate other states' conflicting privacy laws (such as biometric privacy laws).

-108. The California Legislature has not identified any local interest (as opposed to an abstract interest in privacy generally) sufficient to justify these onerous impositions on interstate commerce, and the Act admits that the privacy regime it imposes does not even provide an appropriate degree of privacy for all the users it affects.
+For example, AB 2273 will in practice require covered businesses to adopt age-verification tools that might violate other states' conflicting privacy laws (such as biometric privacy laws). - abstract interest in privacy generally) sufficient to justify these onerous impositions on interstate commerce, and the Act admits that the privacy regime it imposes does not even provide an appropriate degree of privacy for all the users it affects.
 Therefore, even if the identified generalized interest in privacy were deemed sufficiently local, AB 2273's drastic impositions on interstate and online commerce far outweigh what little AB 2273 does to further that purpose.

-- 109. AB 2273 also violates the Commerce Clause because it regulates extraterritorially in violation of the rule in Healy v.
+- 111. AB 2273 also violates the Commerce Clause because it regulates extraterritorially in violation of the rule in Healy v.
 Beer Institute, Inc., 491 U.S. 324, 336 (1989).
-For the same reasons that AB 2273 burdens interstate commerce by depressing or degrading the output and quality of Internet services available nationwide, AB 2273 necessarily has the practical and per se unconstitutional effect of regulating commercial and speech-related activities that occur wholly outside California, such as by causing an Internet service based in New York to withhold a product or service to users in Florida. - 110.
+For the same reasons that AB 2273 burdens interstate commerce by depressing or degrading the output and quality of Internet services available nationwide, AB 2273 necessarily has the practical and per se unconstitutional effect of regulating commercial and speech-related activities that occur wholly outside California, such as by causing an Internet service based in New York to withhold a product or service to users in Florida. - 112.
 Unless declared invalid and enjoined, AB 2273 will operate to unconstitutionally burden interstate commerce in violation of the Commerce Clause.

-COUNT FIVE: COPPA PREEMPTION, 15 U.S.C. §§ 6501 et seg.
+COUNT FIVE: COPPA PREEMPTION, 15 U.S.C. §§ 6501 et seq.
+(FACIAL AND AS APPLIED)